When you’re out playing with your ATV in the mud, a tire de-beading from the rim will put a quick stop to your weekend fun.

 Beadlocks do require more maintenance than conventional rims.

-If you lose more than a few bolts, the tire may actually come undone, creating a potentially hazardous situation if this happens at higher speeds.
+If you lose more than a few bolts, the tire may come undone, creating a potentially hazardous situation if this happens at higher speeds.

 This is because the outside bead of the tire is much more prone to involuntary de-beading than the bead on the inside.